 Remote agents can play a key role in serving your customers and looking after their needs.
 Armed with the right technology and flexible systems, a remote workforce can help your business overcome any obstacle.
 Here are 10 ways to improve your customer’s experience:

-You can provide your agents with a 360-degree view of the customer simply by embedding a softphone, software that allows users to make calls through their computer, into your CRM.
-Giving agents full access to the customer’s history of previous cases or interactions across different channels while they’re on the phone, will enable them to speak with context and provide a more personalized customer experience.
-This also reduces the need for the agent to switch between multiple applications and screens, as well as providing seamless service in a world where customers are prone to pivoting channels frequently.
+You can provide agents with a 360-degree view of the customer simply by embedding into your CRM a softphone, software that allows users to make calls through their computer.
+Giving agents instant full access to the customer’s history of previous cases or interactions across different channels will enable them to speak with context and provide a more personalized customer experience.
+This also reduces the need for an agent to switch between multiple applications and screens while providing seamless service in a world where customers are prone to pivoting channels frequently.

-Most telephony platforms, such as Five9, NICE inContact and Amazon Connect have pre-built integrations into popular CRMs: Salesforce, Zendesk, or Pega etc. Moreover, you also have the ability to leverage third-party softphone connectors available across App Marketplaces to integrate voice with CRM.
+Most telephony platforms, such as Five9, NICE inContact and Amazon Connect have pre-built integrations into popular CRMs.
 Automation can play a key role, as cases can be auto-generated based on caller intent, such as looking for new products.
 Leveraging these Salesforce Service Cloud features would enhance agent efficiency for each interaction and reduce average handle time.

 CRM will typically house a history of previous customer interactions along with their transcripts.
 On top of that, call recordings and transcriptions can also be made available for supervisors and/or success agents to review.
 These would allow supervisors to cross-reference and validate anomalous customer claims or use these for Quality Management purposes to guide, coach and improve agent performance.
 Having a complete view of all customer interaction types within a single consolidated system again gives you the edge when providing a consistent cross-channel experience.